MurasakiNX/42Wizard/README.md

 - **/link** : Commands to manage the link between your Discord and your 42 account.

 # Disclaimer
-**⚠️ This tool isn't intended to promote delogging people, it's just for fun.
-If abuse is detected, the people involved will be banned from the system or the service will cease to exist.
-Please, don't abuse, be serious and respectful to your mates. ⚠️**
+**⚠️ This tool is intended solely for fun, not for forcing others to log out.
+Any abuse detected will result in those involved being banned from the system, or the service may be discontinued.
+Please use it responsibly, and show respect to your peers. ⚠️**

 By murasakinx (mel-habi)